brunopinto22/PhaseThree/README.md

 ## 📚 Documentation

+All project documentation is available in the `assets/docs` directory.
+The folder contains the following files:

-The complete and detailed project report, covering all aspects of the development process, architecture, and conclusions, is available in the `assets/docs` directory.
+- **Relatório** – Final project report, covering the entire development process, architecture, results, and conclusions.
-> **Note:** The final files are provided in PDF format.
-Any `.docx` files in the directory are works in progress and not yet finalized.
+- **Proposta** – Formal document of the initial project proposal.
+- **Funcionalidades** – Functional requirements using the MoSCoW notation, including their final implementation status.
+- **Endpoints** – Complete documentation of all system endpoints and their implementation state.
+- **Design da Interface** – Documentation of the application’s design and interface structure.

 ## 🚀 How to Run